Toddler: Squatting

 Young children squat instinctively as a continuous movement from standing up whenever they want to lower themselves to ground level.
 One- and two-year-olds can commonly be seen playing in a stable squatting position, with feet wide apart and bottom not quite touching the floor, although at first they need to hold on to something to stand up again.

 Language

 Talking is the next milestone of which parents are typically aware.
 A toddler's first word often occurs around 12 months, but this is only an average.
-The child will then continue to steadily add to his or her vocabulary until around the age of 18 months when language increases rapidly.
-He or she may learn as many as 7–9 new words a day.
+The child will then continue to steadily add to their vocabulary until around the age of 18 months when language increases rapidly.
+They may learn as many as 7–9 new words a day.
 Around this time, toddlers generally know about 50 words.
 At 21 months is when toddlers begin to incorporate two word phrases into their vocabulary, such as "I go", "mama give", and "baby play".
 Before going to sleep they often engage in a monologue called crib talk in which they practice conversational skills.
-At this age, children are becoming very proficient at conveying their wants and needs to their parents in a verbal fashion."If I want it, it's mine.
+At this age, children are becoming very proficient at conveying their wants and needs to their parents in a verbal fashion.

-If I give it to you and change my mind later, it's mine.

-If I can take it away from you, it's mine.

-If I had it a little while ago, it's mine.

-If it's mine it will never belong to anyone else, no matter what.

-If we are building something together, all the pieces are mine.

-If it looks like mine, it's mine."